Peter Haigh (1914-1994), “Coffee Pot & Apples”, Circa 1952

 Private Collection, Oxfordshire, U.K.

 Partial original label verso with the artist's name, the title and an expunged price in guineas.
+In the artist's original frame.

-Peter Haigh was born in Yorkshire and aspired to be an artist from an early age; he sold his first painting when he was just 15 years old.
+Peter Haigh was born in Yorkshire and aspired to become an artist from an early age (he sold his first painting when he was just 15 years old).
 His first job was as an apprentice textile dyer.
-At the outbreak of World War II he volunteered to join the army and served mainly in the Far East.
-After he was demobbed he studied at Heatherleys School of Art under Iain Macnab and at Goldsmith's School of Art, where he was to meet his future wife.
-From 1952-53 he was sponsored to paint in France and set up a studio at Sanary-Sur-Mer on the French Rivera.
-Around this time he exhibited in various group exhibitions, including shows with a number of important dealers including Leicester Galleries, Redfern Gallery, Roland Browse & Delbanco, Beaux Arts and the Zwemmer Gallery but he then declined to show his work for nearly 30 years.
+At the outbreak of World War II he volunteered to join the army, serving mainly in the Far East.
+After he was demobbed he studied at Heatherleys School of Art under Iain Macnab and at Goldsmith's School of Art, where he was to meet his future wife, Patricia Taylor.
+During the years he did not exhibit he supported his family through running a framing and gilding business in London.
+He began exhibiting again in the 1980's.